-{\bf Comparison of Training Time.} The training time of \method{} is compared with prior work in Table~\ref{tab:runtime} on two platforms. \begin{itemize} \item CPU (Intel Xeon 6130): The CPU training time of \method{} is slightly more than 4 minutes, which is significantly less than all other methods as shown in Table~\ref{tab:runtime}.
-The normalized CPU training times of various methods against \method{} are visualized in the left subfigure of Fig.~\ref{fig:time_ratio}. \method{} is $11\times$ faster than WGAN and $325\times$ faster than LSGAN. \item GPU (NVIDIA Tesla V100): The GPU training time of \method{} is around 3 minutes, which is again less than all other methods as shown in Table~\ref{tab:runtime}.
+{\bf Comparison on Training Time.} The training time of \method{} is compared with prior work in Table~\ref{tab:runtime} on two platforms. \begin{itemize} \item CPU (Intel Xeon 6130): The CPU training time of \method{} is slightly more than 4 minutes, which is significantly less than all other methods as shown in Table~\ref{tab:runtime}.
+The normalized CPU training times of various DL-based methods against \method{} are visualized in the left subfigure of Fig.~\ref{fig:time_ratio}. \method{} is $11\times$ faster than WGAN and $325\times$ faster than LSGAN.

+\item GPU (NVIDIA Tesla V100): The GPU training time of \method{} is around 3 minutes, which is again less than all other methods as shown in Table~\ref{tab:runtime}.
 The normalized GPU run times of various methods are also visualized in the right subfigure of Fig.~\ref{fig:time_ratio}. \method{} is $9\times$ faster than WGAN and $48\times$ faster than GLANN. \end{itemize}

 {\bf Joint Consideration of FID Scores and Training Time.} To provide a better picture of the tradeoff between training time and FID score, we present both of these metrics in Fig.~\ref{fig:FID_time}.
 On this figure, points that are closer to the bottom left are more desirable.
 As seen, \method{} significantly outperforms prior art when considering FID scores and training time jointly.